andr3w6826/power-outage-analysis/README.md

 # Hypothesis Testing

-Power outages disrupt lives and infrastructure, but different causes may require different mitigation strategies.
+Power outages disrupt daily life and infrastructure, but the effectiveness of mitigation strategies may depend on the cause of the outage.
 If severe weather leads to longer outages, investments in storm-proof infrastructure, grid resilience, and disaster recovery should be prioritized.
 Conversely, if intentional attacks cause comparable disruptions, cybersecurity and physical grid protection may require greater attention.

 **Null Hypothesis**: The mean outage durations for severe weather and intentional attacks are the same.